caoccao/Javet/docs/reference/resource_management/snapshot.rst

 .. note::

-    * Snapshot is only available in the V8 mode.
-There are some technical difficulties to be resolved in the Node.js mode.
     * Both ``setCreateSnapshotEnabled()`` and ``setSnapshotBlob()`` can be used together so that you may create a V8 runtime by an existing snapshot, then create a new snapshot from that V8 runtime.

 Create a Snapshot via mksnapshot